ava-labs/avalanchego/x/warp/README.md

 2. The EVM can deterministically re-execute and re-verify blocks assuming the predicate was verified by the network (eg., in bootstrapping)

 This pre-verification is performed using the ProposerVM Block header during [block verification](../../../plugin/evm/block.go#L220) and [block building](../../../miner/worker.go#L200).

-Note: in order to support the notion of an `AnycastID` for the `DestinationChainID`, `getVerifiedMessage` and the predicate DO NOT require that the `DestinationChainID` matches the `blockchainID` currently running.
-Instead, callers of `getVerifiedMessage` should use `getBlockchainID()` to decide how they should interpret the message.
-In other words, does the `destinationChainID` match either the local `blockchainID` or the `AnycastID`.

 #### getBlockchainID